spack/spack/lib/spack/docs/packaging_guide.rst

 Message Parsing Interface (MPI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 It is common for high performance computing software/packages to use ``MPI``.
-As a result of conretization, a given package can be built using different
+As a result of concretization, a given package can be built using different
 implementations of MPI such as ``Openmpi``, ``MPICH`` or ``IntelMPI``.
 In some scenarios to configure a package one have to provide it with appropriate MPI
 compiler wrappers such as ``mpicc``, ``mpic++``.